relistan/fieldmarshal/README.md

 	  - scp          --> Copy a file to or from the instance using scp
 	  - ssh          --> Connect to the instance over ssh
 	  - ssh_config   --> List hosts in an ssh_config friendly format
+	  - shutdown     --> Terminate an EC2 instance by name